Driehaus College of Business

-The College of Communication provides students with a combination of timeless principles and up-to-the-minute tools, whether they’re pursuing journalism; public relations and advertising; media studies; radio, television and film; relational, group and organizational communication; or culture and communication.
+The College of Communication provides students with a combination of timeless principles and up-to-the-minute tools, whether they’re pursuing journalism; public relations and advertising; media studies; radio, television and film; relational, group and organizational communication; or intercultural communication.

 College of Computing and Digital Media

 The College of Computing and Digital Media (CDM) offers students a collaborative education where technology, artistry and business intersect.
-CDM is organized into two schools:
+CDM is organized into three schools:

 College of Education

-The College of Education offers degree programs in bilingual/bicultural education; counseling; curriculum studies; early childhood education; educational leadership; elementary education; middle school mathematics education; reading specialist education; secondary education; social and cultural foundations of education; special education and world language education.
+The College of Education offers degree programs in bilingual/bicultural education; counseling; curriculum studies; early childhood education; educational leadership; elementary education; middle school mathematics education; reading specialist education; secondary education; social and cultural foundations of education; special education; sport, fitness and recreation leadership; and world language education.

 College of Law